-Finding the Best Firefox VPN extension can be difficult but after testing more than I care to remember I've come to the conclusion that ExpressVPN is about the best out there.
+Finding the top Firefox VPN extension can be difficult, but after testing more than I care to remember I've concluded that ExpressVPN is about the best out there.

-You certainly won't just want 1 choice though or to just take my word for it so here are the Top 5 Best VPN extensions for FireFox that you'll want to check out.
+You certainly won't just want one choice though or to just take my word for it so here are the seven leading VPN extensions for Firefox that you'll want to check out.

 ExpressVPN's Firefox extension looks much the same as their full desktop app so if you've used that you won't have any trouble navigating the extension.